Fanchouille/textMatcher/README.md

 NOTE : this is not distributed ! (non PySpark, only Numpied)

+20171017 :
-20171017 : removes some bugs (only fetched the 1st nearest and not all) Adds disjoint set that creates unlinked clusters from paired data Adds functionnality : create groupId & groupCol (use disjointSet & matches) Adds functionnality : build matches only on same groups (with group_cols)
+- removes some bugs (only fetched the 1st nearest and not all)
+- Adds disjoint set that creates unlinked clusters from paired data
+- Adds functionnality : create groupId & groupCol (use disjointSet and matches)
+- Adds functionnality : build matches only on same groups (with group_cols)
+- Adds parameters from scikit Word Vectorizer to choose max_features, analyzer and ngram_range